Rossburn

 Rossburn is an unincorporated urban community in the Rossburn Municipality, Manitoba.
 Prior to 1 January 2015, Rossburn was designated as a town.
 It is near Waywayseecappo First Nation.
 There is an elementary school and a high school.

 History

 In 1891, the subdistrict of Rossburn had a population of 551.

+2026 tornado

+On the evening of June 28, 2026, a large EF3 tornado struck the Rossburn area, heavily damaging two homes, snapping large trees, and flipping vehicles.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Rossburn had a population of 489 living in 239 of its 285 total private dwellings, a change of from its 2016 population of 512.
 With a land area of 3.43 km2, it had a population density of in 2021.